 The Mother of All Tableaux

-|Fundamental Notions of OT||Nazarré Merchant, Alan Prince|
+|Acknowledgements||Nazarré Merchant, Alan Prince|

-|The Elementary Syllable Thoery (EST)||Nazarré Merchant, Alan Prince|
+|Introduction||Nazarré Merchant, Alan Prince|

-|The MOAT||Nazarré Merchant, Alan Prince|
+|The EST Typology||Nazarré Merchant, Alan Prince|

-|Formal Analysis of the MOAT||Nazarré Merchant, Alan Prince|
+|Analysis of the MOAT||Nazarré Merchant, Alan Prince|

-|Coexistence||Nazarré Merchant, Alan Prince|
+|Compatibility and the Join||Nazarré Merchant, Alan Prince|

 |Geometry||Nazarré Merchant, Alan Prince|

-|Appendix I: The Contents of the EST Typology||Nazarré Merchant, Alan Prince|
+|Appendix I: Leg Set Partition of EST||Nazarré Merchant, Alan Prince|

-|Appendix II: The Grammars of the EST||Nazarré Merchant, Alan Prince|
+|Appendix II: EST: SKBs and Hasse Diagrams||Nazarré Merchant, Alan Prince|

 This important book is privileged within the 'Abstract OT' research program in that it ties together many key pursuits and results within that program: ERC representations and unitary violation tableaux via Minkowski summation (Prince), the FRed algorithm (Brasoveanu & Prince), the join (Merchant), the classification program (Alber & Prince), and the geometric properties of typologies and of the grammars within them (Merchant & Riggle).
 This is the first monograph-length work published within Abstract OT, and the Advances in Optimality Theory series is its rightful place.